CharlieDigital/chrlschn/src/content/blog/2024/merging-objects-in-google-cloud-storage-with-compose-and-csharp.md

 ## Limited Chunks

 What if we actually don't want 1 massive file?
 What if we want to compose say every _n_ files in to 1?
-An example might a case where each file has 1,000 records and we want resultant files to max out at 10,000 records.
+An example might be a case where each file has 1,000 records and we want resultant files to max out at 10,000 records.

 Let's update our logic here so that we dump out a file for each subset: